02 May Plywood, Particle Board, MDF, Hardboard… where do we go from here?

 There has been some form of fake wood for a long time now.
 For the sake of simplicity, let us suppose that the term fake wood is any wood-like material that has been manufactured rather than cut straight from the tree.

 When I was very young I thought there was wood and there was fake wood.
 I didn’t know anything about how or why plywood existed but I knew there was a difference between it and real wood and I simply thought all fake wood was called “plywood.”
 Then my brother explained to me that there was a difference between normal plywood and particle board.
+When considering materials for a fresh home, we also recommend to hire a heater repair expert.

 He dismissively said that the only thing particle board was good for was stereo speakers.
 Years later I worked for a furniture repair shop and I learned that a lot of wooden things are made to look very nice and expensive by gluing wood veneers onto cheap “wood” panels like plywood or particle board.
 That was really the first step in learning about the interconnected relationship between wood and the various wood composite products and perhaps just as importantly, what is the definable difference between them.